-Here’s a 2-minute video that shows another beekeeper, then us, extracting some honey a few days ago:
+Here’s a 2-minute video that shows another beekeeper, then me, extracting some honey a few days ago:

 See Extracting Honey for all the details.

-UPDATE (Nov.
-06/11): It’s been a month since we extracted and bottled the honey — and it’s still cloudy.
-All the honey we bottled from crushing and straining earlier in September turned perfectly clear easily within 10 days of bottling (it looks like apple juice).
+November 6th, 2011: It’s been a month since I extracted and bottled the honey — and it’s still cloudy.
+All the honey I bottled from crushing and straining earlier in September turned perfectly clear easily within 10 days of bottling (it looks like apple juice).
 I’m not sure why the extracted honey hasn’t become clear, though I suspect it’s because it was inevitably mixed with a different type of honey that was left over in the extractor before we used it.

 I don’t like anything that heats the honey, but the quick heat from the heat gun (I didn’t even know those things existed) can’t be much worse than the heat from a decapping knife.